yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2020/index.md

     "./vk.png| Our implementation is not that complex.
 This is just an example provided by Khronos"
   >}}

-[Adding support for timeline semaphores on yuzu](https://github.com/yuzu-emu/yuzu/pull/4674) helps simplify the code a lot, should improve VRAM use in a small amount, and will pave the way for more important changes coming to our Vulkan implementation later on with the finalization of the `Texture Cache rewrite`.
-Thank you [Rodrigo](https://github.com/ReinUsesLisp) for its addition!
-The end result should be transparent for the user, no perceptible change besides a bit of VRAM savings.
+[Adding support for timeline semaphores on yuzu](https://github.com/yuzu-emu/yuzu/pull/4674) helps simplify the code a lot, improves VRAM use a small amount, and paves the way for the finalization of the `Texture Cache rewrite`.
+Thank you, [Rodrigo](https://github.com/ReinUsesLisp), for its addition!
+The result should be transparent for the user with no perceptible change besides a bit of VRAM savings.

 ## Bug fixes and improvements